mail2shashi11/Hand-Tracking-Canvas/README.md

-🙌 Author
+👨‍💻 Author

-Akula Shashidhar
+ Shashidhar

+🔗 GitHub: @mail2shashi11

 📧 mail2shashi11@gmail.com
-🔗 GitHub • LinkedIn

 📃 License

 This project is open-source under the MIT License.

 Feel free to use, modify, and share!

 ⭐ Support & Sharing